06.09.2022

 How Much Do Ethical Hackers Make?

 One of the perks of becoming an ethical hacker is the role typically commands a generous salary.
-The median annual wage for information security analysts—a category that encompasses a variety of cybersecurity occupations—was $103,590 in May 2020, according to the BLS.
+The median annual wage for information security analysts—a category that encompasses a variety of cybersecurity occupations—was $121,217 in February 2024, according to Glassdoor.

 Salaries for ethical hackers range widely depending on factors such as experience level and location.
-PayScale reported that the salary range for ethical hackers was between $48,000 and $153,000 in September 2021.
+Glassdoor reported that the salary range for ethical hackers was between $163,932 and $229,505 in February 2024.

 Not only can strengthening your resume by completing a cybersecurity bootcamp and earning certification help you land a job, but taking those steps may also help you boost your earnings.